aj-stein-gsa/www-fedramp-gov/pages/20x/working-groups.md

 PMO participants will have two roles in the working group:

-- **Community working group managers** are PMO participants responsible for administrative tasks and connective tissue.
+- **Community Working Group Mediators** are PMO participants responsible for administrative tasks and connective tissue.
 They will:

   - Provide general working group facilitation, ensuring folks stay on track